EduArt-Robotik/iotbot/README.md

 Shown below is the connection of four 37D metal gear motors from Pololu.
 Be careful not to connect the connectors the wrong way round.
 Reversing the polarity of these connections would destroy encoder electronics and in the worst case even the IOT2050 expansion board.

 As an alternative, high-quality motors from Faulhaber (type 2232) can be connected with a standard ribbon cable.
 These motor connections are protected against polarity reversal, but these motors are significantly more expensive.

+Do not connect two motors to one channel!
+Either use the Pololu header or the Faulhaber header.

 ![Motor sockets](/images/01_MotorShield_04_Pololu.jpg)